 Voting will be really quick and easy!
 You'll just need to login with your usual Edinburgh Napier login details and select a simple YES or NO to state whether you agree to the proposed new constitution or not.
 Click here to cast your vote now!

-It only takes 30 seconds and you could win £100 cash in our weekly prize draws!
-For the 10 weeks we'll be running the referendum, we'll draw one winner at random each week from the votes cast in preceding 7 days, with a special 'double rollover' drawn after the Winter Break!
+It only takes 30 seconds and we are giving away 3 x £20 Amazon vouchers every week in our weekly prize draws!
+We'll draw the 3 winners at random each week from the votes cast in preceding 7 days.

 BACKGROUND & PROCESS